FabianVegaA/happiness_model/README.md

 ## API Rest
 For API was used Flask and Boostrap to the styles and the HTML.

-For done use of the best model, this is imported of a file previously exported by `main.py`.
+For use the model you must import a file previously created by `main.py`.
 In this way, the user can tester different parameters to have a prediction of the model.